-For the first-year Action Plan, the City of Clearwater will support two activities, through the Hispanic Outreach Center (Youth Leadership/Victim Advocacy) and Mattie Williams Neighborhood Family Center (Power Backup/Generator) to support programs and facilities that provide family advocacy and mentoring toward academic and employment success, as well as self-sufficiency.
-The Hispanic Outreach Center serves Clearwater's Hispanic community, whereas the Mattie Williams Neighborhood Family Center serves a broader population.
+For the first-year Action Plan, the City of Clearwater will support two activities, public services for Youth Leadership and/or Victim Advocacy and Mattie Williams Neighborhood Family Center (Power Backup/Generator) to support programs and facilities that provide family advocacy and mentoring toward academic and employment success, as well as self-sufficiency.
 Additionally, the City of Clearwater, through its Economic Development and Housing Department, will promote economic opportunity by providing microenterprise assistance to subrecipients that offer technical training for small businesses.